 From our own private collection

-In the Highest Yoga Tantra class of the Tibetan Vajrayana Amitabha is considered one of the Five Dhyani Buddhas.
-The Tibetan Panchen Lamas are considered to be emanations of Amitabha.
-This beautiful Thangka is painted by a very experienced Thangka Painter who has a studio in the shadow of the great Boudha Stupa in Kathmandu.
-It is unframed and painted onto canvas, the painted area of the picture measures 11.8 inches by 15.75 inches and is a very detailed hand painting in the traditional thangka style.
-The gold on the painting is gold leaf paint and the pigments used are all natural mineral or vegetable based paints.
+This beautiful Life of the Buddha Thangka is painted by a very experienced Thangka Painter who has a studio in the shadow of the great Boudha Stupa in Kathmandu.
+It is unframed and painted onto cotton, the painted area of the picture measures 15.4 inches by 19.5 inches and is a very detailed hand painting in the traditional thangka style.
+The gold on the painting is gold leaf and the pigments used are all natural mineral or vegetable based paints.

 Our Thangkas are at least 20 years old as the Thangka Painting in the last Century was far superior to current Thangkas which are made primarily for the tourist trade.

-Genuine Original Tibetan Buddhist Thangka Painting - Amitabha, the Buddha of Comprehensive Love - Fair Trade
+Genuine Original Tibetan Buddhist Thangka Painting - Life of the Buddha - Fair Trade

 - Brand: One World Gallery